Growing Concerns Over Airborne

 airborne particles,

-and atmospheric contaminants
+atmospheric contaminants

 heighten the urgency of improving